Business Advice

 6. Revenue Management Metrics

-ADR (Average Daily Rate), occupancy rate, and RevPAR (Revenue Per Available Night) are the core metrics that should drive your pricing decisions.
+ADR, occupancy rate, and RevPAR are the core metrics that should drive your pricing decisions.
 RevPAR is your most important number — it accounts for both rate and occupancy together.
-A property at 70% occupancy with a $200 ADR outperforms one at 90% occupancy with a $140 ADR on a RevPAR basis.

 Dynamic Pricing vs. Manual Rate Management

 Dynamic pricing software adjusts your rates automatically based on demand signals, competitor data, and booking pace.
 For most management companies with more than 20 properties, dynamic pricing tools are worth the investment.
-But they're not a replacement for strategy — they optimize within the parameters you give them.
+Use RNS rate management to configure your base rates, minimums, and maximum prices before layering dynamic pricing on top — the tool executes your strategy, it doesn't set it.

 How Your PMS Affects Pricing Performance